Embed PDF in HTML: 6 methods (including enterprise solutions)

 Highly customizable for modern web applications.
 Offers flexibility in layout and URL parameter-based configurations.

-4 — Combining object and iframe tags
+Method 4 — Fail‑safe embedding: object with iframe fallback

 Combining <object> and <iframe> tags leverages the strengths of both elements.
 Here’s an example: